-Orange fronted conures (Eupsittula canicularis) are also quite commonly referred to as half-moon conures.
-They are naturally found in Mexico and Central America down to Costa Rica, where they inhabit half-open habitats like forest edges and savannaland.
+Half-moon conures (Eupsittula canicularis) are also commonly referred to as orange-fronted conures.
+They are naturally found in Mexico and Central America down to Costa Rica, where they inhabit half-open habitats like forest edges and savannahs.
 They feed on a variety of fruits, seeds and flowers and they can form large flocks.

-Like dusky headed conures, orange fronted conures tend to nest in termite nests in trees.
-At a maximum weight of only around 80 grams they are relatively small.
+Like dusky headed conures, half-moon conures tend to nest in termite nests in trees.
+At a maximum weight of only around 80 grams, they are relatively small.

 Tip: The genus Eupsittula contains three more, less commonly kept conures.
-They are Eupsittula nana (olive-throated conure), pertinax (brown-throated conure) and cactorum (Caatinga conure).
+They are Eupsittula nana (olive-throated conure), E. pertinax (brown-throated conure) and E. cactorum (Caatinga conure).

 Types of conures: Genus Psittacara

-It’s not difficult to spot a red masked conure (Psittacara erythrogenys): the combination of a green body with a bright red face and red splotches trailing down from the head area is hard to miss.
-This distinctive coloration has gained them the additional common names of red-headed conure and cherry-headed conure.
+It’s not difficult to spot a cherry-headed conure (Psittacara erythrogenys, also known as red-masked conure or red-headed conure): the combination of a green body with a bright red face and red splotches trailing down from the head area is hard to miss.

-Red masked conures naturally occur in Perú and Ecuador.
+Cherry-headed conures naturally occur in Perú and Ecuador.
 Here, they can be found in forested areas, although they’ve also made their home in areas more densely populated by humans.
-Feral populations even exist in the southern US as well as Spain.
-This is not surprising because as far as South American parrots go, they’re relatively popular in the pet trade and escapes or releases are bound to happen.
+Feral populations exist in various countries.
+This is not surprising: as far as South American parrots go, they’re relatively popular in the pet trade and escapes or releases are bound to happen.

 With this talkative nature does come a certain degree of loudness, so you might have to pass on this one if your home has thin walls.
-Daily screaming fits are not unheard of in red masked conures!
+Daily screaming fits are not unheard of in these parrots!

 Scarlet-fronted conure (Psittacara wagleri)

-The difference is in the size (the scarlet-fronted conure is one of the largest conures) as well as the size of the red head patch.
-This colored area is usually (though not always) smaller than in red masked conures.
+The difference with other members of Psittacara is in the size (the scarlet-fronted conure is one of the largest conures overall) as well as the size of the red head patch.
+This colored area is usually (though not always) smaller than in red masked conures, for example.